gazoodle/geckolib/README.md

  - Update unit tests to remove XML requirement

 ## Done/Fixed in 0.3.22
+ - Increase connection timeout to help with laggy tubs and busy networks
+ - Watercare setting updated locally rather than wait for tub response to improve HA UI responsiveness

 ## Done/Fixed in 0.3.21
  - Demoted some benign debugging data that clutters log files